Canada to extend review of Glencore-Viterra deal

 The review period will be extended by 30 days past the initial review period, which will end on June 18, Glencore said in a statement.

 Glencore said it still expects the deal to close by the end of July.
-Glencore then plans to sell some Viterra assets to Richardson International Ltd and Agrium Inc (AGU.N) (AGU.TO), pending regulatory approval.
+Glencore then plans to sell some Viterra assets to Richardson International Ltd and Agrium Inc , pending regulatory approval.